Welcome

 VAT and Residential Developments

-For developers of new homes, sales are zero-rated.
-This allows for VAT incurred on construction and professional services to be recovered, encouraging development.
-Buy-to-let sales and secondary market sales of dwellings are exempt and do not permit recovery.
+For developers of new homes, sales are zero‑rated.
+This allows recovery of VAT incurred on construction and professional services, encouraging development.

 Summary Table: When is VAT Charged on Property?